ryanthtra/prototypes/example/README.md

 ##### 1. Save files to Git - Add all modified & created files
 > `git add .`

-> Saving files to Git allows registers the changed files in Git, allowing them to be grouped together by a message (commit)
+> Saving files to Git registers the changed files in Git, allowing them to be grouped together by a message (commit)

 ##### 2. Package (group) all saved git files with a commit message
 > `git commit -m "Example Prototype - EJ020586"`

 > Grouping files with a message allows those changes to be seen by others a referenced for specific states of code

-##### 3. Store your changes on the GitHub website, allowing others to see your modifications
+##### 3. Allow others to see your changes by uploading them to the Github website
 > `git push origin feature-1`

 > When running the code above, the Git application will send all commits (<b>groupings of saved files</b>) to the remote location (<b>github.com/[your-user-name]/prototypes indicated by origin</b>), specifically to the feature branch/group <b>feature-1</b>